Pink sea fan (Dorset Wildlife Trust)

 The Stennis Ledges is an area of parallel rocky reefs rich in reef species such as the pink sea fan.

-This site has been designated to protect the intertidal rock and gravel habitats as well as for the native oyster and pink sea fans found within the site.
+This site has been designated as a Marine Conservation Zone in 2013 to protect the intertidal rock and gravel habitats as well as for the native oyster and pink sea fans found within the site.

 The site covers the Chesil Beach, between Portland and Abbotsbury, extending out to sea for just under 2km, with an extension seawards to cover the reefs of the Stennis Ledges.